 World Model Hunt is always looking to recognize models and Talents who have not only struggled with their career but have been extraordinary as well.

-In the July edition, which is all about America, we are going to be looking at the life of Nicole Johnson, who not only is a model but an amazing person with entrepreneurial traits inside her.
+In the July edition, which is all about America, we are going to be looking at the life of Nicole Johnson is a model and an incredible businesswoman.

 Her ability to do that little extra for everything she puts her hand into makes her different from all.